Jselleck35/Github-Project-Python/Movielens/README.md

 Mission: Perform data analysis on three related datasets and apply machine learning to predict a users rating given different features

-The steps of this Project are
+The steps of this Project are:

 Data acquisition of the movielens dataset
 - users dataset